jansu76/authorization-server/README.md

 ### Initial Keycloak configuration

-Configuration is explained in youtube video + some extra configuration is needed for Suomifi-tunnistus:
+Basic configuration is explained in youtube video + some extra configuration is needed for Suomifi-tunnistus:
 - https://www.youtube.com/watch?v=hfeOqvHxHO8

 In written form, do:

-#### Create realm and OIDC client
+#### Create realm and OIDC client configuration

 1. login to http://backend-keycloak-auth:8080/ with keycloak credentials (see docker-compose.yml)
 2. create new real `My_realm` (note accidental uppercase M, as opposed to lowercase in the video, to match other configuration)